bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * Change Registry to Bands
     * Artists to Apply
 * BYCombo work
-    * Work on truth will prevail
-        * See if I can get far enough on it
-        * If not, abandon doing it for now
     * Begin work on BY demo page
         * Read onesheet, artup, and Pareto promo slides
         * Work on one body point